 The imaging performance is decent.
 Their weighted group delay is 0.26, which is within good limits.
 The GD graph also shows that the group delay almost never crosses the audibility threshold.
 This ensures a tight bass and a transparent treble reproduction.
 In terms of driver-matching, the L/R drivers of our test unit were very well-matched in frequency and phase response.
 However, just like on the regular Elite 65t, we measured more than 3dB of amplitude mismatch between the L/R drivers which skews the stereo image and makes it noticeably heavy on one side.
-It should be noted that this could be considered as a marker for low manufacturing tolerance, and the unit you purchase may or may not have this mismatch.
+It should be noted that this could be considered as a marker for poor quality control, and the unit you purchase may or may not have this mismatch.

 The soundstage of the Evolve 65t is poor.
 This is because creating an out-of-head and speaker-like soundstage is largely dependent on activating the resonances of the pinna (outer ear).
 The design of in-ears and earbuds is in such a way that fully bypasses the pinna and doesn't interact with it.
 Also, because the Beats have a closed-back design, their soundstage won't be perceived to be as open as that of open-back earbuds like the Apple AirPods or the Bose SoundSport Free.